adrianjengel/IS210-FINAL-PROJECT/README.rst

 | And I have done work for a particular case in the past week,
 | When I click the *Enter Time* button,
 | I will be taken to a work form screen,
-| Where I can enter the client and matter number, code of expense that was incurred or work in minutes that was peformed.
+| Where I can enter the client and matter number, code of expense that was incurred or work in minutes that was performed.

 +++++++++++
 Scenario 2: